EGR-314-Team-305-Spring-2024/EGR-314-Team-305-Spring-2024.github.io/index.md

 ## Developing User Needs and Requirments

-With the ladder project requirements in mind, we moved on to delevop user needs and requirements for our product based on generated user needs. (**Workshop this**)
+With the ladder project requirements in mind, we moved on to delevop user needs and requirements for our product based on generated user needs. **(Workshop this)**

 ### User Needs

-**Steps Involved in our User Needs Process:**
+**Steps Involved in our User Needs Process: (WORKSHOP THIS)**

-1. List more user needs based from web forums on industrial products
+1. Gather knowledge and generate user needs based on current industrial products **(WORKSHOP THIS)**

     <img src="/pictures/product_1.png" alt="Sainlogic Wireless Weather Station" width="25%" height="25%">

-2. Group similar user needs into categories:
+2. Sort user needs into categories:
     1. Data based
     2. Location based
     3. General